Omni Calculator logo

 4. There's no need to press a calculate button; the average updates instantly after every entry.
 So, you can add or remove numbers as needed, and the calculator will adjust the average accordingly.

 For instance, if you're looking to calculate the average score of a class test, simply input each student's score into the calculator.
-Should the scores be 56, 75, 88, 45, and 92, the calculator will determine the average to be 71.2.
+If the scores are 56, 75, 88, 45, and 92, the calculator will determine the average to be 71.2.

-Explore further to understand more about the concept of the mean average, its significance in various fields, and how it's mathematically derived.
+Explore further to learn more about the mean average concept, its significance in various fields, and how it's mathematically derived.

-The average of a set of numbers is simply the sum of the numbers divided by the total number of values in the set.
+The average of a set of numbers is simply the sum of the numbers divided by their total number.
 For example, suppose we want an average of 24,55, 17, 87 and 100.
 Simply find the sum of the numbers: 24 + 55 + 17 + 87 + 100 = 283 and divide by 5to get 56.6.
-A simple problem such as this one can be done by hand without too much trouble, but for more complex numbers involving many decimal places, it is more convenient to use this calculator.
-Note that the average rating calculator does a similar math - it calculates an average rating given the number of votes with values from 1 to 5.
+A simple problem like this one can be done by hand without too much trouble, but for more complicated numbers involving many decimal places, it is more convenient to use our calculator.
+Note that the average rating calculator does a similar math — it calculates an average rating given the number of votes with values from 1 to 5.

 Similar concepts involving averages

 The weighted average calculator lets you assign weights to each number.
 A number weighting is an indicator of its importance.
-A common type of weighted mean that is computed is the grade point average (GPA).
+A common example of a weighted mean is the grade point average (GPA).
 Check our dedicated GPA calculator for more details.
 To do this by hand, follow these steps:

 1. Multiply the value of the letter grade by the number of credits in the class.